 Details Matter and the perfect ration takes time.
 You can rest assured Ray and Matt are working hard to get the best spirits they can into your hands.
 Please check out the Weaver's Spirits' blog, Facebook page, and Twitter to stay up to date on their progress.

-The Mount Massive Expression is our American Light Whiskey that is born from a corn mash and aged for 7 years in matured American Oak barrels.
+The Mount Massive Expression is our American Light Whiskey that is born from a corn mash and aged in matured American Oak barrels.
 Light Whiskey is distilled to a higher proof level than other types of whiskies giving it a more delicate character.
 Ray and Matt’s American Light Whiskey is blended with fresh Rocky Mountain water and has a smooth buttery pallet with notes of caramel and toffee.
 This is a great whiskey to enjoy neat or mixed in a cocktail.

 Mount Massive is the second highest peak in the Rocky Mountains.
 The peak rises to a height of 14,421 ft.
 (4,396 m) and is located in the Sawatch Range in the Rockies.
 Its name describes it best.
 Mount Massive has five summits above 14,000 feet along a three mile ridge giving it more surface area above 14,000 feet than any other mountain in continental United States.